 The Underground uses TfL’s Travelcard zonal fare system to calculate fares.
 Greater London is divided into 6 zones; Zone 1 is the most central, with a boundary just beyond the Circle line, and Zone 6 is the outermost and includes London Heathrow Airport.

 To plan your route on the go and see live information on tube closures and delays, I recommend London Tube Deluxe iPhone App.
 I have been using it for years and it has never failed.
-Additional bonus is the offline tube map that you can use while on the train.
+An additional bonus is the offline tube map that you can use while on the train.

-Buses are numerous in London and a convenient way to get around if you take time to understand how to use them.
-Each bus stop has a map of bus routes and other bus stops nearby so take time to study your local one and see where buses can take you.
+Buses are numerous in London and a convenient way to get around if you take the time to understand how to use them.
+Each bus stop has a map of bus routes and other bus stops nearby so take some time to study your local one and see where buses can take you.
 A huge bonus is that you also get to see London on your way to your destination.
 Journey Planner on the www.tfl.gov.uk website is your friend here yet again and will help you to plan your bus route.

 If you need planning tools on the go, London Journey Planner by CrownTech iPhone app is great for planning your trips around London and includes all the bus routes.